Asbestos Exposure Among Pipefitters and Steamfitters

 Understanding that work history can help place a diagnosis within a broader asbestos exposure timeline involving heavy industrial piping systems and related trades.

-- Why are pipefitters and steamfitters so often linked to asbestos exposure?
+Why are pipefitters and steamfitters often linked to asbestos exposure?

-- Why do shipyards, refineries, and power plants come up so often in these cases?
+Why do shipyards, refineries, and power plants often come up in pipefitter and steamfitter asbestos cases?

 - Asbestos Exposure Lawsuits